Amazon CloudWatch (AWS CloudWatch)

 CloudWatch can be used to monitor more than 70 AWS services, such as Amazon EC2, Amazon DynamoDB, Amazon S3, Amazon ECS, Amazon EKS, and AWS Lambda.
 It automatically publishes 1-minute metrics and custom metrics with up to 1-second granularity.
 You can also use CloudWatch in hybrid cloud architectures by using the CloudWatch Agent or API to monitor your on-premises resources to some extent.

-What are the advantages of using CloudWatch?
+What are the Advantages of AWS CloudWatch?

 CloudWatch is the native tool built into AWS services.
 Hence, it is easiest monitoring to deploy and use.
 Support is from one vendor for your cloud services and monitoring – AWS.
 Yet another advantage is billing for CloudWatch is integrated into AWS’ overall billing.
 For many basic users of AWS services, CloudWatch is the most suitable tool as it allows you to monitor a small number of basic metrics for free.
 However, for more complex needs, you might outgrow CloudWatch and look for an alternative like eG Enterprise.
 Learn more about eG Enterprise is a compelling alternative to Amazon CloudWatch for monitoring AWS.